kubeshop/testkube/docs/docs/articles/circleci.md

 ### How to configure Testkube CLI action for TK OSS and run a test

-This workflow establishes a connection to EKS cluster and creates and runs a test using TK CLI.
+This workflow establishes a connection to the EKS cluster and creates and runs a test using TK CLI.
 In this example we also use CircleCI variables not to reveal sensitive data.
 Please make sure that the following points are satisfied:
 - The **_AwsAccessKeyId_**, **_AwsSecretAccessKeyId_** secrets should contain your AWS IAM keys with proper permissions to connect to EKS cluster.
 - The **_AwsRegion_** secret should contain AWS region where EKS is
 - Tke **EksClusterName** secret points to the name of EKS cluster you want to connect.